 “The Lord God commanded the man, saying, ‘From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.’
 Then the Lord God said, ‘It is not good for the man to be alone; I will make him a helper suitable for him.’
 Out of the ground the Lord God formed every beast of the field and every bird of the sky, and brought them to the man to see what he would call them; and whatever the man called a living creature, that was its name.
 The man gave names to all the cattle, and to the birds of the sky, and to every beast of the field, but for Adam there was not found a helper suitable for him.”
 Genesis 2:16-20

 God made a beautiful, perfect home for this man, giving him responsibility over the paradise He had made.
 But something was not good: the man was alone.
 As a result, God said He would make a helper suitable or fitting or corresponding to him.
 So did God all the sudden realize He didn’t make things perfect?
 Was He trying to figure out if any animal might be good enough for Adam?
-Hmm…why do you think this story is here?
+Why do you think this story is here?
+Are these just random stories put together?
 If you are Adam, what does this event teach you?
-As you begin naming the animals, who happen to have mates, it becomes evident to you that, unlike those animals, you do not have a mate.
+As you begin naming the animals who all happen to have mates, it becomes evident to you that, unlike those animals, you do not have a mate.
 Adam has a need and now he knows it.
 And NOW God will act.

 “So the Lord God caused a deep sleep to fall upon the man, and he slept; then He took one of his ribs and closed up the flesh at that place.
 The Lord God fashioned into a woman the rib which He had taken from the man, and brought her to the man.
 The man said, ‘This is now bone of my bones, and flesh of my flesh; she shall be called woman, because she was taken out of man.’
 For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.
 And the man and his wife were both naked and were not ashamed.”
 Genesis 1:21-25